MrMKN/All-RequestsAcceptor/README.md

 ## Variables

-`SESSION` : pyrogram v2 user session ⚠️ v2 required ⚠️
+`SESSION` : pyrogram v2 user session ⚠️ v2 required ⚠️ & User must joined in your channel

 `CHANNELS` : [optional] ID of you Groups or channels (seperate by spaces).
-This variable is command work only in your group
+This variable is command work only in your group or channel

 ## Credits